Sovos-Compliance/csharp-script/README.md

 }
 ```

-later someone in code the following can be executed:
+later the following can be executed:

 ```C#
 var expression = new CSharpExpression("1 + obj.int_Field");